The Royal Mint Tax Strategy

-It is the intention of the Company to comply with all tax legislation and to pay the correct amount of tax in each country in which it operates.
+It is the intention of the Group to comply with all tax legislation and to pay the correct amount of tax in each country in which it operates.

-The Company will only enter into transactions and businesses for sound commercial reasons and will not arrange its affairs in order to avoid taxation.
+The Group will only enter into transactions and businesses for sound commercial reasons and will not arrange its affairs in order to avoid taxation.

 This Strategy has been published in accordance with paragraph 16 of Schedule 19 to the Finance Act 2016.

-The Finance Director (FD) will be responsible for company tax matters, and will act as the Senior Accounting Officer (SAO).
-The FD is able to delegate day-to-day responsibility to their Finance management team and tax team.
-The FD will bring to the Board's attention all matters he considers appropriate, including (but not limited to):
+The Chief Financial Officer (CFO) will be responsible for company tax matters, and will act as the Senior Accounting Officer (SAO).
+The CFO is able to delegate day-to-day responsibility to the Finance and tax team.
+The CFO will bring to the Board's attention all matters he considers appropriate, including (but not limited to):

 The Finance department will maintain an in-house team (the “Tax Team”) with the necessary skills, experience and training to deal with the majority of UK tax matters arising.